zeeshanshamsuddeen/user-authentication-service/README.md

   "name" : "John David"
 }`

+  Update the current user information using User ID.

 A successful response will be

 200: `{ success: true, data: {} }` or `{ success: true, data: [] }`